 Strategies of Cooperation and Punishment Among Students and Clerical Workers

-We study individual behavior of students and workers in an experiment where they repeatedly faced with the same cooperative task.
-The data show that clerical workers differ from college students in overall cooperation rates, strategies adopted, and use of punishment opportunities.
-Students cooperate more than workers, and cooperation increases in both subject pools when a personal punishment option is available.
-Students are less likely than workers to adopt strategies of unconditional defection and more likely to select strategies of conditional cooperation.
-Finally, students are more likely than workers to sanction uncooperative behavior with decentralized punishment and also personal punishment when available.
+We study the individual behavior of students and workers in an experiment where they repeatedly face the same cooperative task.
+The data show that clerical workers differ from college students in overall cooperation rates, strategy adoption and use of punishment opportunities.
+Students cooperate more than workers.
+Cooperation increases in both subject pools when a personal punishment option is available.
+Students are less likely than workers to adopt strategies of unconditional defection, and more likely to select strategies of conditional cooperation.
+Finally, students are more likely than workers to sanction uncooperative behavior by adopting decentralized punishment, and also personal punishment when available.

-Keywords: non-standard subject pools, prisoner’s dilemma, personal punishment, artefactual field experiment, stranger matching
+Keywords: non-standard subject pools, prisoner's dilemma, peer punishment, artefactual field experiment, stranger matching

 JEL Classification: C90, C70, D80